billyendres/the-merge/content/blog/ethereum-merge-for-investors/index.md

 Blockchain revenue is generated through transaction fees, in the case of Ethereum these fees are known as [gas](https://ethereum.org/en/developers/docs/gas/).
 Whether you're buying and selling NFTs, trading on DeFi exchanges or using P2E Games, every transaction on the Ethereum blockchain is paid for via a gas fee.

 The table below shows how quickly these fees add up.
 During the recent [Yuga Labs](https://twitter.com/yugalabs) [OthersideMeta](https://twitter.com/OthersideMeta) listing, network participants were paying upward of $2,000 per transaction just to use the Ethereum blockchain and mint their NFT land plots.
-This resulted in gas transaction fees of over $200,000,000 USD (80,000 ETH).
+This resulted in daily gas transaction fees of over $200,000,000 USD (80,000 ETH).

 <img src="./../../../src/images/eth-fees.png"/>